 Source: Journalism Code, Community & Context

 The code emerging from newsrooms drives innovation across the web, and the community writing it is talented, dedicated, and growing fast.
-Our community hub, Source is spotlights that community and dives deep into the code it’s making.
+Our community hub, Source spotlights that community and dives deep into the code it’s making.

 The Context Behind the Code

 No code is written in a vacuum, and that’s especially true in journalism, where the news of the day influences the lines of code written to research, report, and interpret it.
-Our features connect the code with its context, using the journalistic approach of “Who, What, Why, When, and How” to exploring the motivations, ideas, and innovations behind the lines of code.
+Our pieces connect the code with its context, using the journalistic approach of “Who, What, Why, When, and How” to exploring the motivations, ideas, and innovations behind the lines of code.